-Congestion pricing is a travel demand tool that has been shown to reduce congestion, reduce emissions, improve equity, and sometimes even reduce crashes where it has been implemented.
-The Regional Congestion Pricing Study is an examination of how congestion pricing could perform in this region, with our land use and transportation system.
+Congestion pricing has been shown to reduce congestion, decrease emissions, improve equity, and sometimes even reduce crashes in areas where it has been implemented.
+Metro's Regional Congestion Pricing Study (Exhibit B) examines how congestion pricing could perform in our region, with our land use and transportation system.

-The Metro Regional Congestion Pricing Study (Exhibit A) explored whether congestion pricing can benefit the Portland metropolitan region.
-Staff assessed four different pricing tools to understand how pricing could support an equitable, safe and sustainable transportation system:
+The Metro Regional Congestion Pricing Study assessed four different pricing tools to understand how pricing could support an equitable, safe and sustainable transportation system.
+These tools are:

-VEHICLE MILES TRAVELED FEE: Drivers pay a fee for every mile they travel
+Vehicle miles traveled (VMT) fee: Drivers pay a fee for every mile they travel

-- CORDON PRICING: Drivers pay to enter an area, like downtown Portland (and sometimes pay to drive within that area) - ROADWAY PRICING: Drivers pay a fee to drive on a particular road, bridge or highway - PARKING PRICING: Drivers pay to park in certain areas
+- Cordon pricing: Drivers pay to enter an area, like downtown Portland (and sometimes pay to drive within that area) - Roadway pricing: Drivers pay a fee to drive on a particular road, bridge or highway - Parking pricing: Drivers pay to park in certain areas

-In preparing the study, staff coordinated with existing committees (Transportation Policy Alternatives Committee, Joint Policy Advisory Committee on Transportation, and Metro Council) for guidance and worked with project funding partners at City of Portland and TriMet, as well as ODOT, which is working on separate, parallel pricing projects.
+In preparing the study, staff coordinated closely with existing committees (Transportation Policy Alternatives Committee (TPAC), Joint Policy Advisory Committee on Transportation (JPACT), and Metro Council) for guidance and worked with project funding partners at City of Portland and TriMet, as well as the Oregon Department of Transportation (ODOT), which is working on separate, parallel pricing projects.